Rick Reuschel: San Francisco Giants (1987–1991)

 The Pirates traded Reuschel to the San Francisco Giants in late 1987 for Jeff Robinson and Scott Medvin.

 Reuschel, finally back with a contender, became the ace of the Giants' staff and helped them make a late run to the National League Western Division title, their first division title since 1971, as well as leading the National League with twelve complete games and four shutouts.
 He followed that season by winning nineteen games for the Giants in 1988.
+He was selected to the 1988 All-Star team but declined to participate because he got married on the day of the game to Barbara Thompson, sister of his former Cubs teammate Scot Thompson.

 In 1989 at the age of 40, Reuschel was selected as the starting pitcher for the National League in the 1989 All-Star Game, and gave up back-to-back home runs, to Bo Jackson and Wade Boggs, to start the game.
 Reuschel finished the 1989 season with seventeen wins for the Giants as he helped lead them to the World Series (their first since 1962).
 In the 1989 World Series, Reuschel was the losing pitcher in Game 2 with an 11.25 ERA, five earned runs, and five hits given up against the Oakland Athletics.

 With the Giants, Reuschel was 44-30 with a 3.29 ERA in 96 games.

 Reuschel is one of only two pitchers in MLB history (along with Frank Tanana) to give up a home run to both Hank Aaron and Barry Bonds, two of the most prolific home run hitters in baseball history.
 This is notable because Aaron retired nearly a decade before Barry Bonds reached the major leagues.